Sometimes an itch to travel is a calling (in disguise) to search deep inside ourselves instead.

 Psychedelicaltfolkbluesrock, Matt’s style seeks to bend genres.
 To quote Justin, “Your songs are a journey with poetic storytelling in the lyrics.
 They’re raw, emotional, and honest, but familiar.
 Sure, they’re rooted in rock, but what does that even mean any more?
 You’ve always found your own niche within the genre.
 Tinged with soul, sometimes heavy but never aggressive, you’re influenced by a wide range of styles.”

-“The hook of the song simply repeats back and forth from A to G. This is directed at (and resonates with) Chakras (energy points) in our throats and in our upper sinus ‘third eye area” which promote loving communication and intuition.
+“The hook of the song simply repeats the chords A and G back and forth.
+This is directed at (and resonates with) Chakras (energy points) in our throats and in our upper sinus ‘third eye area” which promote loving communication and intuition.
 If you’re open to that kind of thing, listen to the song again with that in mind.”